avinashpatnaik/KnowYourSport/README.md

 3. [ViewModel] - To manage UI-related data in the app lifecycle
 4. [Retrofit 2] - To retrieve the data from API
 5. [Glide] - To render images
-6. [Material Design] - For components such as CardView, Bottom Navbar, Chips, and so on
+6. [Material Design] - For components such as CardView, Bottom Navbar and so on.
 7. [Firebase Analytics] - To keep a track of all the user-engagement
 8. [Google Admob] - To display banner ads in the app
 9. [Firebase Crashlytics] - To track the app's crash rate in real time.